 However, a cutting point needle is most recommended for thicker leather pieces.
 We recommend a tri-point needle, which has a distinctive point and shape designed to penetrate and slick thick leather material easily.

 Waxing thread is essential to leatherworking.
 It makes regular thread stiffer, less stretchy, and more resistant to water and mildew.
 If you are learning how to sew leather, it’s useful to know how to wax your thread.

-When cutting out leather, it’s important to always use care, especially if there are marks that you don’t want on your final product.
-Before you begin cutting your leather, you should carefully lay out your pieces to make sure your pattern pieces are fit in a way that maximizes the leather.
+When cutting out leather, it’s important always to use care, especially if there are marks you don’t want on your final product.
+Before cutting your leather, you should carefully lay out your pieces to ensure your pattern pieces fit in a way that maximizes the leather piece.